OBF/obf-docs/Affiliated-Project-Policy.md

 Projects can change or attain an affiliation status once a year by a vote of the OBF community.

 The OBF community for the purposes of this policy may be represented by, but need not be limited to the OBF membership.
-For example, the collective attendees of a BOSC conference, or of similar OBF-endorsed events, also qualify representative of the OBF community.
+For example, the collective attendees of a BOSC meeting, or of similar OBF-endorsed events, also qualify as representative of the OBF community.
 Voting may be by electronic means, or simply by physical signs such as raising hands.
 The exact details of voting are intentionally left to the OBF volunteers organizing the process in a given year so long as the process is reasonably consistent between subsequent years.

 ### Ballot preparation

 The group of OBF members overseeing the ballot preparation for the annual OBF community vote will conduct the following steps at least 14 days before voting is scheduled to take place:

-* Identify currently affiliated projects that desire or may warrant a status change.
+* Identify currently affiliated projects (_i.e._, in Affiliate or Candidate status) that may warrant a status change.
-* Identify previously unaffiliated projects that desire OBF affiliation.
+* Identify currently unaffiliated projects that seek Candidate OBF Project status.
 * Solicit mission, scope, and metrics from project leads as suitable for each project to be voted on.
 * Compile this information online, disseminate it to the OBF membership as well as the larger developer and user community, and solicit feedback from these communities.
 * Incorporate feedback as suitable into the online documentation.